 13. Putu Buluh

-Another night market staple is Putu Buluh (bamboo sweet rice), which is also called ‘Indian Pop’.
+Another night market favorite, of the traditional Malaysian desserts, is Putu Buluh (bamboo sweet rice), which is also called ‘Indian Pop’.
 Of Tamil origin, Putu Buluh is ground rice and coconut packed into bamboo cylinders and steamed.
 This creates a cylindrical shaped sweet that is served up with additional grated coconut and palm sugar.
 Some venders use metal tubes or even paper cups instead of the traditional bamboo, so be on the lookout for the different Putu Buluh cooking techniques, they can vary from location to location.

 So, there you have it!
 A baker’s dozen of 13 delicious traditional Malaysian desserts to try in Langkawi, Malaysia.
 But trust me, the selections go well beyond a mere 13.
 There are many more desserts and kuih specialties to discover in Langkawi as well as the rest of Malaysia.
 Keep your eyes open at night markets, roadside vendors and mom and pop shops and you are sure to discover plenty more.
 Happy hunting!